Why Cyprus

 EU Member

-Cyprus is an EU member since 2004 and is committed to join Schengen within the next year.
+Cyprus is an EU member since 2004 and is committed to join Schengen by 2027.

 Low Crime